Nashville Roller Derby

 Nashville Roller Derby is a women's flat-track roller derby league based in Nashville, Tennessee.
 Founded as Nashville Rollergirls, the league is a member of the Women's Flat Track Derby Association (WFTDA).

 History and structure

 The league was founded in 2006 as Nashville Rollergirls and became a member of the WFTDA in 2008.
 In the league's early years games were held at the Tennessee State Fairground Sports Arena, where by 2010 they were averaging 1,200 fans at games, before moving to the Nashville Municipal Auditorium.
+In 2022 and 2023, most games were held at the Wilson County Expo Center in Lebanon, Tennessee, with the final game of the 2023 season moving back to the Nashville fairgrounds.

 In early 2019, the league announced it had rebranded as Nashville Roller Derby.

 Nashville Roller Derby has two travel teams.
 The Music City All Stars are the premier travel team featuring the top skaters of the league.
 The Music City Brawl Stars are the B-team showcasing up-and-coming skaters.